-In May 2014, the International Accounting Standards Board's ("IASB") issued IFRS 15 "Revenue from Contracts with Customers".
+In May 2014, the International Accounting Standards Board ("IASB") issued IFRS 15 "Revenue from contracts with customers".
 The objective of this standard is to establish a single comprehensive model for entities to be used in accounting for revenue arising from contracts with customers.
-The effective date of IFRS 15 for the Company is February 1st, 2018.
-According to the Company's preliminary analysis, the most significant impact would be the recognition of all sales promotions at the time of sale rather than at the later of revenue recognition or the announcement of the sales program under IAS 18 "Revenue".
-The Company has not yet determined the monetary impact of this potential change and is continuing to assess the impact of the new standard and will provide further updates during the course of the year ending January 31, 2018.
+The effective date of IFRS 15 for the Company is February 1, 2018 and the Company will apply the standard retrospectively to prior reporting periods presented, subject to permitted practical expedients.
+According to the Company's analysis, the most significant impact will be (i) the recognition of all sales promotions at the time of sale rather than at the later of either revenue recognition or the announcement of the sales program under IAS 18 "Revenue", and (ii) the deferral of a portion of the revenue recognized upon the sale of a product when, in addition to the regular warranty coverage, an extended warranty coverage is given with the purchase of the product.